 The Business Challenge and Journey

 Client background: A leading consumer products manufacturer specializing in the production of personal and household care products.
-They wanted to gain spend visibility and implement better policies and controls through a No-PO-No-Pay initiative.

 Client issue: The client wanted to conduct a master clean up, update records for active vendors, set up new payment terms, and redevelop and implement a robust vendor approval policy.
 Additionally, the client wanted to develop and implement new processes and policies and ensure a smooth transition across their business units.

 To help the consumer products manufacturer reduce the discrepancies across the supply chain, the supply chain management experts at SpendEdge, conducted a comprehensive research and carried out discussions with prominent stakeholders in the CPG industry.